jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-I.md

 ### Draft Brainstorm + Storyboard (Required Template)

-You must submit the **completed Brainstorm + Storyboard template** provided by the instructor.
+You must submit the **completed Brainstorm template** provided by the instructor.

 The template must include: